The day after the 0.9.x release, we couldn’t stop. Here’s what landed in Elo today.

 })

 Same result, less noise.
-It also works with lists:
+You can also use dynamic keys:

 What’s Next